 Since that period, an important rule had been that people with the same surname could not get married.

 With the growth of the population, people developed "Shi" to further identify themselves, which included their fiefs, noble titles, political occupations, living places, professions, etc.

 Therefore, ancient surnames were people's origin, while "Shi" represented people's present situation and social status.

 During these periods of huge transformations, many people changed their "Shi".
 The commonest was using their former states' or fiefs' names as their new surnames, to identify their origin, or to commemorate their ancestors.

-In the next Han Dynasty (202 BC — 220 AD), ancient surname and "Shi" gradually merged and formed today's Chinese Surnames, some of which are also common Asian last names.
+In the next Han Dynasty (202 BC — 220 AD), ancient surname and "Shi" gradually merged and formed today's Chinese family names, some of which are also common Asian last names.